Daniel-Wittgenstein/jinx/DOCS/README-DEVELOPER-QUICK-START-READ-THIS-FIRST.md

   + The editor files don't even need a build step.
 Just get hacking.

   + The build-step is platform-independent.
-Only some optional utilities for simpler developing are platform-specific.
+Only some optional utilities for simpler developing are platform-specific (Autohotkey).

+  + No more dependency on Go for build step.